oracle-livelabs/database/ai-vector-rag/rag/rag.md

-# Lab 2: Build and Run the RAG Application
+# Lab 2: Build your own RAG app!

 ### **Introduction**
 A typical RAG (Retrieval Augmented Generation) application follows 7 key steps and requires a vector store.
 In this lab, you will learn how to build a RAG application using Oracle AI Vector Search.
 By the end of the lab, you will have stored, chunked, and vectorized data from a PDF document.
-You will then use a Large Language Model (LLM) to generate an answer to a user’s query based on the relevant context stored in Oracle Database 23AI.
+You will then use a Large Language Model (LLM) to generate an answer to a user’s query based on the relevant context stored in Oracle Database 23ai.
 We’ll be working with documents (PDF) as the source data, but the same process can be applied to other data types like audio and video.

 Here are the steps we will cover: